MariaSemerkina/ACM20030/README.md

-# ACM20030
+# Assignments

- Assignments done in module ACM20030
+This repository will be used for all assignments for the module ACM20030.